New American Standard Bible

-The New American Standard Bible (NASB) is a translation of the Bible in contemporary English.
+The New American Standard Bible (NASB, also simply NAS for "New American Standard") is a translation of the Bible in contemporary English.
 Published by the Lockman Foundation, the complete NASB was released in 1971.
+New revisions were published in 1995 and 2020.
 The NASB relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.

-The Lockman Foundation claims that the NASB "has been widely embraced as a literal and accurate English translation because it consistently uses the formal equivalence translation philosophy."
+It is known for preferring a literal translation style that generally preserves the structure of the original language when possible (formal equivalence), rather than an idiomatic style that attempts to match natural English usage.

 Translation philosophy

 The New American Standard Bible is considered by some sources as the most literally translated of major 20th-century English Bible translations.
-According to the NASB's preface, the translators had a "Fourfold Aim" in this work: